SVC Student Request for Absence due to Faith or Conscience

 - After an instructor is notified by the student of an upcoming absence, the instructor will determine what adjustments, if any, will need to be made to the student's scheduled classwork or assignments.
 The instructor shall inform the student of these adjustments within two business days of receiving the student's notification.
 "Business Day" means a weekday, excluding weekends and college holidays.

-After your instructor is notified of your upcoming absence, the instructor will determine what adjustments, if any, will need to be made to scheduled classwork or assignments.
-The instructor will inform you of these adjustments within two days of receiving notification.
-If the absence date is on a day when a test was scheduled or an assignment was due, the instructor may require that you take the test or submit the assignment before or after the regularly assigned date.
-Regardless of an instructor’s class expectations or grading policies, absences authorized under this procedure will not adversely impact a student’s grade.
+- If the student's desired absence date is on a day when a test was scheduled or an assignment was due, the instructor may require that the student take the test or submit the assignment before or after the regularly assigned date.